On hold: Tokyo Olympics postponed to 2021 - WHIZ News

 “Thankful to finally have some clarity regarding The Olympic Games.
 A huge decision but I think the right one for sure,” British sprinter Adam Gemili said on Twitter.
 “Time to regain, look after each other during this difficult period and go again when the time is right!”

 One reason the IOC took longer to make the decision was because it wanted to figure out logistics.
 It will be a daunting challenge.
-Many of the arenas, stadiums and hotels are under contract for a games held from July 24-August 7.
+Many of the arenas, stadiums and hotels are under contract for a games held from July 24 to August 9.
 Remaking those arrangements is doable, but will come at a cost.
-There are also considerations beyond the price tag of the Games.
+There are also considerations beyond the price tag.
 Among them: The $1 billion-plus the IOC was to receive from NBC, the millions in smaller athlete endorsement contracts that are now in limbo, the budgets of the individual national Olympic committees, to name a few.

-“There are a lot of pieces of a huge and very difficult jigsaw puzzle,” IOC President Thomas Bach said.
+“There are a lot of pieces of a huge and very difficult jigsaw puzzle,” Bach said.

 But for weeks, it was becoming increasingly clear that pressing on with a July 24 starting date was no longer a choice.

-Virtually every sport across the globe has suspended play in the wake of the pandemic.
-The worldwide economy is faltering and people are increasingly being told it’s not safe to congregate in large groups or, in some cases, even to leave their houses.
+Just about every sport across the globe has suspended play in the wake of the pandemic.
+The worldwide economy is faltering and people are increasingly being told it’s not safe to congregate in large groups or, in some cases, even to leave their homes.
 Gyms are closed across America.
-Holding Olympic trials in a matter of months was becoming a virtual impossibility.
+Holding Olympic trials in a matter of months was becoming untenable.

 Olympic committees in Canada and Australia were saying they either would not, or could not, send a team to Tokyo in July.
 World Athletics and the three biggest sports in the United States — swimming, track and gymnastics — were calling for a postponement.